The following behaviors serve as an operational description of student violations of academic honesty:

 - The student acquires, without permission, tests or other academic materials belonging to a member of the GCC faculty or staff.

-When a student engages in academic dishonesty, faculty have the option of requiring the student to see a college counselor, assigning a lower or failing (F) final grade in the course (or denying promotion from a non-credit course).
+When a student engages in academic dishonesty, faculty have the options of requiring the student to see a college counselor, and/or assigning a lower grade, including F or 0 on the assignment in question.
+(AR 5501)

 Violations of this policy will be reported to the Vice President of Instruction and will become part of the Glendale College Cheating Incident file, unless the instructor finds compelling reasons not to report a violation.
 The Executive Vice President of Instruction may then impose sanctions authorized by Administrative Regulation 5420.
 The sanctions include, but are not limited to, issuing a reprimand, suspending the student for up to ten days of instruction, and/or requesting a hearing by the Campus Judicial Board to see if the student should be suspended, or permanently expelled from the college.